 We also have wheels to fit a wide range of vehicles, including but not limited to: Audi, BMW, Chrysler, Mercedes, Ford, Chevy, VW, Saab, Porsche, Dodge, Toyota, Nissan, Infiniti, Lexus, Mazda, Subaru and more.

 Many TSW Wheels including the Interlagos Alloy Wheels, Nurburgring Alloy Wheels, Panorama Alloy Wheels and Tanaka Alloy Wheels are manufactured using a highly advanced production technique called Rotary Forging.
 The rim of the wheels is forged at high pressure while the wheel is spun at high speed.
 This alters the molecular structure and enhances the strength of the alloy.
 The benefit is a much lighter weight than a regular cast wheel.
 Most importantly, the weight saving is in the outer rim of the wheel which dramatically reduces rotational mass and enhances vehicle performance.What is CNC Milling?

-Some TSW wheel designs such as the Rivage Alloy Wheels and the Carthage Alloy Wheels have been enhanced utilizing a CNC Milling technique.
+Some TSW wheel designs such as the Rivage Alloy Wheels have been enhanced utilizing a CNC Milling technique.
 CNC (computer numerical control) milling machines are used to perform complex drilling and contouring operations to enhance the design of these wheels.
 Take a look at closeup image of these wheels (click on any wheel image) and notice the milling grooves that flank the spokes and central contours of this wheel, giving it a machined artisanal lookHow does track use affect my wheels?
 What wheel checking procedures should I follow if I engage in track driving?